Australian Prime Minister Scott Morrison proposes a royal commission to respond to the street fire - Go Tech Daily

-January 12 (UPI) – Australian Prime Minister Scott Morrison said on Sunday that he would propose a royal commission for the Bushfire crisis that affects the country.
+January 12 (UPI) – Australian Prime Minister Scott Morrison said on Sunday that he would propose a royal commission for the country’s bushfire crisis.

 Published by ABC Australia insiderMorrison told host David Speers that the investigation will investigate how the government should respond to and offer assistance to those affected by the flames, who have killed more than 20 people and destroyed more than 2,000 houses.